Location: Tallinn, Estonia (12-15 August)

 ECTS Credits: 6 ECTS

-The Estonian Business School is excited to announce that admissions are now open for our third annual International Summer School.
-A one-week school is planned for 14-18 August, with the first four days in Tallinn, Estonia, and the final day, 18 August, at our campus in Helsinki, Finland.
+The Estonian Business School is excited to announce that admissions are now open for our fourth annual International Summer School.
+A one-week summer school is planned for 12-16 August, with the first four days in Tallinn, Estonia, and the final day, 16 August, at our campus in Helsinki, Finland.

-EBS brings together students and speakers from all over the world, allowing for the exchange of ideas on two of the megatrends that change modern societies: digitalization and sustainability.
-The challenge of a so-called “twin transition” is clear: the world needs to digitalize to take advantage of the vast advances in digital products, but this needs to be accomplished in a sustainable fashion.
+EBS brings together students and speakers from all over the world, allowing for the exchange of ideas on two of the megatrends that change modern societies: digitalisation and sustainability.
+The challenge of a so-called “twin transition” is clear: the world needs to digitalise to take advantage of the vast advances in digital products, but this needs to be accomplished in a sustainable fashion.

 Combining our diverse business, economic, policy, and management perspectives offered by the summer school’s distinguished faculty, lecturers, and speakers will provide fundamental ingredients for generating new ideas.
 We are well on our way to making this event a summer tradition at EBS, providing a platform for future leaders to gather at EBS and turn their ideas into reality.

 The summer school utilises a variety of approaches such as lectures, on-site visits, workshops, company presentations and team assignments.
 The session would involve a discussion of the critical concepts and empirical analysis.
 This would be supplemented with reading assignments.
 The summer school instructors will follow participative methods in class.
 The instruction will be predominantly through interactive lectures and workshops.
 Students are expected to come prepared to the class whenever a reading is prescribed.
 To make the best use of the learning opportunities, each participant must actively participate and be ready to share his/ her perspective to build the skills of presentation and the attitude of collective learning.
 Groups of 5-7 students will be formed for the capstone assignment which will be presented on the last day of summer school.